Social stratification: Karl Marx

 Marx also described two other classes, the petite bourgeoisie and the lumpenproletariat.
 The petite bourgeoisie is like a small business class that never really accumulates enough profit to become part of the bourgeoisie, or even challenge their status.
 The lumpenproletariat is the underclass, those with little to no social status.
-This includes prostitutes, beggars, the homeless or other untouchables in a given society.
+This includes prostitutes, street gangs, beggars, the homeless or other untouchables in a given society.
 Neither of these subclasses has much influence in Marx's two major classes, but it is helpful to know that Marx did recognize differences within the classes.

 According to Marvin Harris and Tim Ingold, Lewis Henry Morgan's accounts of egalitarian hunter-gatherers formed part of Karl Marx' and Friedrich Engels' inspiration for communism.
 Morgan spoke of a situation in which people living in the same community pooled their efforts and shared the rewards of those efforts fairly equally.
-He called this "communism in living."
+He called this "communism in living".
 But when Marx expanded on these ideas, he still emphasized an economically oriented culture, with property defining the fundamental relationships between people.
 Yet, issues of ownership and property are arguably less emphasized in hunter-gatherer societies.
 This, combined with the very different social and economic situations of hunter-gatherers may account for many of the difficulties encountered when implementing communism in industrialized states.
 As Ingold points out: "The notion of communism, removed from the context of domesticity and harnessed to support a project of social engineering for large-scale, industrialized states with populations of millions, eventually came to mean something quite different from what Morgan had intended: namely, a principle of redistribution that would override all ties of a personal or familial nature, and cancel out their effects."

 The counter-argument to Marxist's conflict theory is the theory of structural functionalism, argued by Kingsley Davis and Wilbert Moore, which states that social inequality places a vital role in the smooth operation of a society.
 The Davis–Moore hypothesis argues that a position does not bring power and prestige because it draws a high income; rather, it draws a high income because it is functionally important and the available personnel is for one reason or another scarce.
 Most high-income jobs are difficult and require a high level of education to perform, and their compensation is a motivator in society for people to strive to achieve more.